Mosamorphing/WTF-React/08_Hooks/readme.md

 ![8-1](./img/8-1.png)
 ![8-2](./img/8-2.png)

 The Provider component accepts a VALUE prop that is passed to consuming components that are descendants of this Provider.
 Note that VALUE here passed out a prop should contain all the states and their corresponding setters that you want to use across the application, from anywhere at all.
-Just as shown above, i created a constant that houses isLoggedIn and setIsLoggedIn, making it available to for anywhere in the whole app.
+Just as shown above, I created a constant that houses isLoggedIn and setIsLoggedIn, making it available to for anywhere in the whole app.

 3. You can now use your state and its setter (isLoggedIn, setIsLoggedIn) anywhere in this app by just importing useContext and AuthContext, then getting the state and setter out of those as indicated below;

 ```javascript
 const { isLoggedIn, setIsLoggedIn } = useContext(AuthContext);